Silve2/Person_detection_RTSP_ReolinkCAM/README.md

 # Real-Time Person Detection via RTSP Stream

-This project utilizes a YOLOv10 model to detect people in real-time from an RTSP video stream.
+This project utilizes a trained YOLOv10 model to detect people in real-time from an RTSP video stream.

 ## Requirements